Redphoenix604/UnusedMapEdits/README.md

 	//GetCEApi().ExportProxyData( "7500 0 7500", 10000 ); //Unhash on server startup for loot generation
 }
 ```
+* Save your work.
+* Update your "TraderObjects.txt" file in your server profile to match.
+* Save again.
-* Save and start the server.
+* Start Server and test.